 - Make sure the lap belt is low and tight across your child's hips.

-- The shoulder belt should lay flat and snug across a child's shoulder, staying clear of the neck and face.
+- The shoulder belt should lay flat and snug across your child's shoulder, staying clear of the neck and face.

 - Shoulder and lap belts should always lie flat, never twisted.